nutanix/terraform-provider-nutanix/website/docs/r/virtual_machine.html.markdown

 * `parent_referece`: - (Optional) Reference to an entity that the VM cloned from.
 * `memory_size_mib`: - (Optional) Memory size in MiB.
 * `boot_device_order_list`: - (Optional) Indicates the order of device types in which VM should try to boot from.
 If boot device order is not provided the system will decide appropriate boot device order.

+  **Important**: We are aware that is failing when put more than 2 option into the list, so for the next release it will be fixed.
 * `boot_device_disk_address`: - (Optional) Address of disk to boot from.
 * `boot_device_mac_address`: - (Optional) MAC address of nic to boot from.
 * `hardware_clock_timezone`: - (Optional) VM's hardware clock timezone in IANA TZDB format (America/Los_Angeles).